 Just as importantly, the backlights showed all the finest detail.
 Even if there were single white pixels in a full screen of black, they were properly displayed.

 Smoothing things out with the Sony KD-55X9500H TV

 Sony motion smoothing has been above par for many years, and the X9500HK series of TVs does not depart from that.
 The default setting seems to interpolate just one frame between the incoming frames, so it can leave a little visible judder in particularly judder-prone scenes.
 Fortunately, there aren’t too many of them.
 For the most part, the processing made the image silky smooth.
 And unlike most frame interpolation systems, there was absolutely no processing artefacts on this setting.
 (If you push it to the highest level of smoothing, some do appear.)

 The Sony X-9500H TV performed in a mixed way on interlaced 50-hertz content.
 That’s the kind of content that you will receive from Australian free-to-air TV broadcasts and many Australian DVDs.
 It actually performed better on 1080i50 material, correctly identifying the film-source nature of the material despite ambiguous picture content.
 With 576i50 signals it was more likely to accidentally slip into video-appropriate deinterlacing, leaving irritating on-screen distortion.
 Look, chances are that your disc spinner already deinterlaces and scales for you, in which case you’ll never notice.
 The scaling itself was first class, making SD look sharper and cleaner than it actually is.

+You can’t go wrong with the Sony KD-55X9500H TV.
 The brand is great, the smarts solid and the picture quality is very good.
 Go check it out.